On discovering the work of Martin Bojowald of Penn State

 My work is idiosyncratic and plebeian.
 It started in a high school when we ducked inside the tetrahedron that we were studying in geometry.
 We kept going more deeply within by dividing edges in half and connecting the new vertices.
 There were 45 steps to particle physics and 67 steps more to the Planck Length — https://81018.com/big-board/ That was done in New Orleans back in 2011.

 We were having fun exploring the edges of our understanding and knowledge.
 We wrote it up as a STEM tool: https://81018.com/stem/.
 But it was more.
 First, it was simple.
-And, it was the most comprehensive view of the universe we had ever seen (and we did it ourselves).
+And, it was the most comprehensive view of the universe we had ever seen and we created it!
 I am working on the last page linked above — https://81018.com/the-firsts/ –and I have already cited your articles in the references and resources.

 I thought you’d find it interesting especially in light of the deep questions being raised by the results of the JWST about our currently-accepted cosmological point of view.